BRArjun/Word2Vec/README.md

 No machine learning libraries were used.
 All gradients and cost functions are implemented from scratch.
 I provide various "sanity-check" tests for all main functionalities implemented.

-Important: the entire project and implementation are inspired by the first assignment in [Stanford's course "Deep Learning for NLP" (2017)](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/).
+Important: the entire project and implementation are inspired by [Stanford's course "Deep Learning for NLP" (2017)](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/).
 The tasks can be found at [this address](http://cs224d.stanford.edu/assignment1/index.html).

 The word vectors are trained on the Stanford Sentiment Treebank (SST).
 Stochastic gradient descent is used for updating.
 The entire training process (roughly 40,000 iterations) will take ~3 hours on a standard machine (no GPUs).
 These word-vectors can be used to perform a (very simple) sentiment analysis task.
 Alternatively, pre-trained vectors can be used.
-More details about various parts of the implementation can be found in the assignment description (attached as a pdf, *assignment1_description*).

 ### List of requirements
 * [python](https://www.python.org/downloads/) (tested with 2.7.12)